-At Walthamstow Hall every student is encouraged to enjoy sport and physical fitness whatever her level of ability.
+At Walthamstow Hall every pupil is encouraged to enjoy sport and physical fitness whatever her level of ability.
 Sport is well-represented on the curriculum and enjoys a high profile.
-Walthamstow Hall really ‘punches above its weight’ in terms of sporting performance and achievement, with many students excelling at county and national level across a wide range of sports.
+Walthamstow Hall really ‘punches above its weight’ in terms of sporting performance and achievement, with many pupils excelling at county and national level across a wide range of sports.

 Sport on the Curriculum

-A significant portion of every student’s weekly timetable is dedicated to sport.
+A significant portion of every pupil’s weekly timetable is dedicated to sport.
 The major team sports are netball, swimming, lacrosse, tennis, cross country and rounders.
-Girls also have lessons in gymnastics, athletics and badminton.
+Pupils also have lessons in gymnastics, athletics and badminton.
 Sixth Form students make use of the fitness equipment in the gym and dance studio in their study periods and at lunchtime and after school.

 Sport on the Curriculum